amitkaps/empower/_posts/2013-08-10-independent.md

 In this almost insignificant interaction we have communicated to child three very significant pointers:

-The child is independent –She can do things on her own!
+The child is independent – She can do things on her own!
 The child is responsible for her needs (and hence her actions).
 I am not going to help her with what she is supposed to do herself – she got to do it herself.
 The child is capable - She has the capacity to fulfill her needs (at least most of them).
 The best part is that I will repeat this with the child in every interaction I have with the child.
 The child soon realizes “who is in-charge” – i.e. the child herself and automatically she starts responding to this new autonomy.